 Perspectives in Practice: Bridging the Gap to Strengthen Supervisor Connections

-This course will be live on Wednesday, Jan.
-14, starting at 5 p.m.
+This course was live on Wednesday, Jan.
+14 at 5 p.m.
 ET.
-Replays will follow immediately and will be available through Feb.
+The replay is available through Feb.
 6, 2026.
+ASHA submittal is due Feb.
+15.

 Join a diverse panel of SLPs—from new grads to seasoned supervisors—as they shared honest perspectives on what makes supervision work.
 The speakers explored communication, cultural awareness, and mutual growth to strengthen relationships that empower both supervisors and supervisees.